NTSB To Helo Makers: Data And Image Logging Needed

 Key Takeaways:

-• The NTSB issued a new safety recommendation urging turbine helicopter manufacturers to voluntarily install data recording technology, citing the FAA's inaction.
+• The National Transportation Safety Board (NTSB) has issued a new safety recommendation urging helicopter manufacturers to voluntarily install data logging technologies on all turbine helicopters, due to the FAA's reluctance to mandate them.

 See a mistake?
 Contact us.